LaurentClaessens/yanntricks/documentation/latex/README.md

 # PHYSTRICKS -- DOCUMENTATION

 This is the documentation for `phystricks`.
+You can download a PDF [here](http://laurent.claessens-donadello.eu/pdf/phystricks-doc.pdf)

 ## Compilation